 All too often, manlift accidents are in the news.
-If you operate manlifts, or hire workers who are involved with this equipment, OSHA-approved manlift certification increases on-the-job safety – and more critically, decreases the chance you’ll be involved in a workplace injury or fatality.
+If you operate manlifts, or hire workers who are involved with this equipment, OSHA-compliant manlift certification increases on-the-job safety – and more critically, decreases the chance you’ll be involved in a workplace injury or fatality.

 Broadly speaking, a manlift is any equipmentused to elevate workers.
 Aerial lifts, boom lifts, aerial work platforms (AWPs) are all considered manlifts.
 Other specialized equipment like Genie Lifts (one-person, portable lifts) are also considered manlifts.

 Manlifts are covered under OSHA standard 29 CFR 1926.1431, which includes all equipment for hoisting workers to any elevation.
 Scissor lifts fall under these guidelines, along with aerial lifts.
 These two lifts are the most widely used manlifts, but others exist.
 Knowing how to safety use manlifts is required by OSHA for any worker in the United States.

 According to OSHA, a manlift is a device that consists of platforms or brackets with attached handholds, which moves vertically in one direction and is operated and supported by a system of pulleys at the top and bottom.
 Manlifts are not used on the ground like other types of aerial lifts, and instead, are used to transport workers from floor to floor in a building.
 However, like any other type of aerial lift, a manlift offers its own unique dangers, and a manlift operator certification is the most effective way for workers to avoid hazards.